SpaceSHEEEEP/SpaceSHEEEEP/README.md

 - 👋 Hi, I’m @SpaceSHEEEEP
 - 👀 I’m interested in learning anything really.
-I plan do do the subcourses of CS50
+I plan do some subcourses of CS50
 - 🌱 I’m currently in my 3rd year of uni studying maths
-- 💞️ I’m looking to collaborate on NOTHING
-- 📫 How to reach me? email!
+- 📫 How to reach me?
+Email!

 <!---
 SpaceSHEEEEP/SpaceSHEEEEP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.